 The rock art at Djulirri contains paintings that are layered over the top of another previously painted.
 It has up to 20 layers and over 3000 separate paintings, there are also double that amount spread across the entire magnificent Wellington ranges.
 A documentary released back in 2013 titled ‘First Footprints’ featured Djulirri:

 There are three major sites of study included in the Wellington Ranges with well over 6000 paintings.
 [Malarrak, Maliwawa (Bald Rock), and Djulirri] Currently researchers have been focusing on dealings between Macassans and the original people of Arnhem Land in which two sites have been found that suggest small camps set up by the Macassans.
 The 28 ships painted at Djulirri and twice that amount of recorded vessels across all three sites tells us that the original people had intimate knowledge of many foreign boats.

 Such images include Prau Vessels, which refer to a period in history when fleets made seasonal visits from southern Sulawesi (Macassar) Also stunning depictions of Luggers, Steamers, Naval Vessels, and even a biplane.
-The details of certain ships painted during the time of European occupation of Australia include the interior of the vessel which suggests the original people had been on board or may have even worked on the ships.
+The details of certain ships painted during the time of European occupation of Australia include the interior of certain vessels which suggests the original people had been on board the ships.
 Manganowal Traditional owner Ronald Lamilami explains Djulirri and speaks of how his great-uncle boarded a Macassan boat and traveled to Macassar failing to ever return home.

 Noting also the characters in the paintings and how [Ronald explains them].
-The original people depicted European people in their rock art as it was obviously the first time they had ever seen these people.
-The suggestion over many years by certain scholars and Independent researchers of Europeans living alongside aboriginal people before 230 years ago, is looking highly less likely when learning about these remarkable recordings at Djulliri.
+The original people depicted European people in their rock art as it was obviously the first time they had ever seen them.
+Certain scholars and Independent researcher’s imaginary notion of Europeans living alongside aboriginal people before 230 years ago is a poor evaluation when adding the detail and knowledge passed down through these remarkable recordings of history found at Djulliri to the story.